PairingWithMe/articles/david/2023/01/02/create-react-pie-chart-using-chartjs/data-structure.md

 ## Data Structure

 We are going to mock the API response with the data structure.

-We are going to mock the API response with the data structure.
 The data structure is an array of genres; the `name`, `count`, and `color` represent each genre.
 It's essential to have the color.
 Otherwise, the whole chart will use the same color.